City gates of Alsace - Riquewihr © French Moments

 City gates of Alsace – the Dolder, Riquewihr © French Moments

-Built in 1291, the Dolder is at the same time the upper entrance door, a watchtower and a belfry.
+Built in 1291, the Dolder is also the upper entrance door, a watchtower, and a belfry.

-The facade on the town side is very picturesque with its half-timbering.
-Its four floors were occupied by the guard’s family.
+The facade on the town side is very picturesque, with its half-timbering.

 City gates of Alsace - the Dolder, Riquewihr © French Moments